Chicago parish fiercely backs priest after sex abuse claims

 Michael Pfleger, a charismatic priest of a thriving Black Catholic parish, inspired her to become an activist and recruited her to run his South Side church’s violence prevention office.

 Stories like Bosley’s are recurrent at St. Sabina Church, a close-knit community that’s been a social activism hub for 40 years under Pfleger.
-But the white priest’s job, his reputation in a Black community that’s long respected him, and the parish’s future are in jeopardy because three men - two who are Black and the third whose race hasn’t been made public - have accused him of sexually abusing them decades ago.
+But the White priest’s job, his reputation in a Black community that’s long respected him, and the parish’s future are in jeopardy because three men — two who are Black and the third whose race hasn’t been made public — have accused him of sexually abusing them decades ago.

-After the first allegations surfaced in January, the Archdiocese of Chicago temporarily removed the 71-year-old priest to investigate, leading to fierce backlash from parishioners trying to clear his name.
+After the first allegations surfaced in January, the Archdiocese of Chicago temporarily removed the 71-year-old priest to investigate, leading to a fierce backlash from parishioners trying to clear his name.
 They’ve flooded the archdiocese’s phone lines, staged rallies, threatened to withhold $100,000 in monthly dues and sent 1,300 letters.
 They’ve also challenged the accusers’ accounts.

 “Father Pfleger is our family,” Bosley said.
 “We are not going to stop.
 We need him back.”